M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: The M3DLayout Dataset

 \subsection{Structured Description Annotation}

 To support fine-grained text-conditioned layout generation, we annotate each 3D layout in the M3DLayout dataset with a comprehensive structured description.
-The annotation schema is designed to capture spatial and semantic information at multiple levels of detail, comprising three key components.
+The annotation schema is designed to capture spatial and semantic information at multiple levels, comprising 3 key components.

 \textbf{Global Scene Description.} This part captures the overall properties and organization of the scene.
 Each layout is labeled with the room type (e.g., dining area), stylistic attributes (e.g., modern style), and geometric features such as room shape and object density.
 It also includes high-level functional zoning (e.g., central dining zone with surrounding storage units) and global spatial patterns like symmetry (e.g., equal number of chairs on both sides of the table).